Articles

 How to invoice wholesale egg customers

-You deliver the eggs on Monday.
-By Wednesday you still haven't invoiced.
-By the end of the month, you're owed money by several customers and you're not entirely sure how much.
-Here's how to fix invoicing before it costs you real money.
+Eggs delivered on Monday.
+Invoice still not sent by Wednesday.
+By the end of the month, money is owed by several customers and it's unclear exactly how much.
+Here's how to fix invoicing before it costs real money.

 Read more